Finance New Orleans: Journey in Digital Transformation and Importance of Market Collaboration

 https://www.banyaninfrastructure.com/news/a-conversation-finance-new-orleans-digital-transformation-market-collaboration

 We recently hosted an intimate gathering of industry experts for our Data & Dealflow 2025 event, focused on how data can unlock deal flow in renewable energy and sustainable infrastructure.
-A highlight of the event was a fireside chat with Damon Burns, CEO of Finance New Orleans (FNO).
-We discussed FNO's digital transformation journey, their approach to sustainable infrastructure, and the importance of collaboration in the current market.
-Here's a recap of our conversation:
+Damon Burns hosted a fireside chat about Finance New Orleans digital transformation journey, their approach to sustainable infrastructure, and the importance of collaboration in the current market.
+Read the summary of that conversation below.

 Can you give a brief overview of Finance New Orleans and its mission?

 Finance New Orleans is the city's Green Bank and Housing Finance Agency.
-For 40 years, we’ve primarily focused on expanding homeownership opportunities, particularly for low-to-moderate-income families.
+For 40 years, Finance New Orleans has primarily focused on expanding homeownership opportunities, particularly for low-to-moderate-income families.
 While we've done some multi-family and development projects, our core has been mortgage finance.
 We're quasi-governmental, able to issue tax-exempt bonds and other public benefits, making us a valuable partner for commercial banks.
 Our focus has evolved, particularly after Hurricane Katrina, to include a strong emphasis on sustainable housing and infrastructure.

 Hurricane Katrina was a pivotal moment for New Orleans.
 How did it impact FNO and its strategic direction?